 One suggestion is that it came from animals seeking shelter in the thatched roofs of people’s homes and then slipping off them in heavy rain, but this is unlikely to have ever happened.
 How many dogs do you know that would climb up into someone’s roof to sleep?

-While we can’t prove where this phrase came from, perhaps a more appropriate idiom would be “it’s raining fish and frogs”, which has been known to happen on rare occasions.
+While we can’t prove where this phrase came from, perhaps a more appropriate idiom would be “it’s raining fish and frogs”, which has been known to happen on rare occasions!

 However, idioms aren’t about making sense, which is why it’s important to tread carefully when you’re tackling a translation.
-After all, you don’t want your reader to get the wrong end of the stick as these may lead to some terrifying mistranslations!
+After all, you don’t want your reader to get the wrong end of the stick as this may lead to some terrifying mistranslations!